testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/step-actions.md

 ---

-When test steps are created via the Recorder for Android, there are some actions that can be taken on those steps via the Recorder’s UI, such as:
+When test steps are created via the mobile test Recorder for Android, there are some actions that can be taken on those steps via the Recorder’s UI, such as:

  1. Add Test Step